 Chapter 1 - Purpose and Background

 The Immigration and Nationality Act (INA) allows certain special immigrants physically present in the United States to adjust status to that of a lawful permanent resident (LPR).
-The INA defines the term “special immigrant” to include various categories of aliens, such as religious workers, special immigrant juveniles, and employees and former employees of the U.S. government or others who have benefited the U.S. government abroad.
+The INA defines the term “special immigrant” to include various categories of noncitizens, such as religious workers, special immigrant juveniles, and employees and former employees of the U.S. government or others who have benefited the U.S. government abroad.
 Most special immigrants apply for adjustment under the employment-based fourth preference (EB-4) immigrant category.

 Special immigrants are subject to many of the same eligibility requirements as applicants seeking adjustment based on a family or employment-based preference category.
 For example, special immigrants are subject to immigrant visa availability.
 That means that an immigrant visa must be immediately available when the applicant files the adjustment of status application and at the time of final adjudication.
 There are, however, some differences.